Skip to main content

 Like the other races at the Deauville meeting, the Prix de Pomone was billed as an "international" event on its creation in 1920.
 The aim was to encourage the participation of British competitors, whose owners were greatly taken with the Normandy spa town where they appreciated the races, the casino and the hotels on offer.
 It is worth remembering that, up until 1946, French races were partly reserved for horses “born and bred in France".
 This protectionism would only loosen its grip gradually, with a 20% proportion of foreign horses being permitted in 1914, 30% in 1920 and 60% in 1939, before all such restrictions were lifted in 1947.

-Classed as Group 3 when pattern races were originally created in 1971, the Prix de Pomone was promoted to Group 2 status in 1983.
+When pattern races were originally created in 1971, the Prix de Pomone was classified as Group 3.
+It was promoted to Group 2 status in 1983.

-The 100 winners of the Prix de Pomone (there has been one dead heat) break down age-wise as follows: sixty-one 3 year-olds, thirty-two 4 year-olds and seven 5 year-olds.
+The 104 Prix de Pomone winners (there has been one dead heat) are divided age-wise as follows: sixty-two 3-year-olds, thirty-five 4-year-olds, and seven 5-year-olds.

 Foreign winners

 The colours of Queen Elizabeth of England were victorious in 2000 with Interlude, trained by Michael Stoute.
-Interlude is one of 7 foreign-trained fillies to have triumphed in the Prix de Pomone over the last 30 years.
-Three others have come from England, Patricia (1991, trained by Henry Cecil), Whitewater Affair (1997, trained by Michael Stoute) and Leggera (1998, trained by John Dunlop), while the sixth and the seventh, Abitara (2001) and Star Lahib (2014), were both trained by Andreas Wöhler in Germany.
+Interlude is one of 8 foreign-trained fillies to have triumphed in the Prix de Pomone over the last 30 years.
+Three others have come from England: Patricia (1991, trained by Henry Cecil), Whitewater Affair (1997, trained by Michael Stoute), Leggera (1998, trained by John Dunlop) and Sea La Rosa (2022, William Haggas), while the sixth and the seventh, Abitara (2001) and Star Lahib (2014), were both trained by Andreas Wöhler in Germany.

 Owners